The Canongate

 The burgh gained its name from the route that the canons of Holyrood Abbey took to Edinburgh—the canons' way or the canons' gait, from the Scots word gait meaning "way".
 In more modern times, the eastern end is sometimes referred to as part of the Holyrood area of the city.
 The burgh of Canongate had a sometimes turbulent relationship with its neighbour, Edinburgh.
 The main reason for this was the continual battle over their exact boundaries up until their unification in 1856, an event which proved unpopular with the former's townsfolk.

 The Canongate contains several historic buildings including Queensberry House, now incorporated in the Scottish Parliament Building complex, Huntly House (now the Museum of Edinburgh), the Canongate Tolbooth (now housing the People's Story Museum) and the Canongate Kirk, opened in 1691 replacing Holyrood Abbey as the parish church of the Canongate.
 The church is still used for Sunday services as well as weekday concerts.

 Early history

 The Canongate owes its existence to the establishment of Holyrood Abbey in 1128.
 King David I, who established the Abbey, gave the surrounding area to the Augustinian canons then resident at Edinburgh Castle in the form of a regality.
 The King also gave leave to the canons to establish a burgh between the abbey and Edinburgh, and as it was the only burgh within the regality it was given the status of burgh of regality of Canongate.
-The area originally controlled by the abbey included the lands of Broughton, areas around the Pleasance and North Leith, giving the canons access to a port.
+The area originally controlled by the abbey included the lands of Broughton, areas around the Pleasance and North Leith, the latter giving the canons access to a primitive harbour.

-In 1380, the Canogate, lying outwith the city walls of Edinburgh, was largely destroyed by fire at the hands of the English army under Richard II.
+In 1380, the Canongate, lying outwith the town walls of Edinburgh, was largely destroyed by fire at the hands of the English army under Richard II.